ying-tang/help-documentation/_userguides/cloud_images/Image_Release_Notes_20160607.md

 editor: Leslie Lundquist, Ying Tang
 ---

-# **IBM Blue Box Cloud Images**
+## IBM Blue Box Cloud Images

-# Image Release Notes 2016-06-07 (DRAFT)

-#### Release version: 2016-06-07
+### Image Release Notes 2016-06-07 for Release version: 2016-06-07

-# **Summary of Image Updates in the Latest Release**
+### **Summary of Image Updates in the Latest Release**

-These release notes describe the system updates and new features applied to cloud images of Release 2016-06-07 in comparison with the images of Release 2016-03-01, which was published in March, 2016.
+These release notes describe the system updates and new features applied to cloud images of Release 2016-06-07 in comparison with the images of Release 2016-03-01, published in March, 2016.

 All of the cloud images were updated based on the latest official isos.